Electric-Coin-Company/zcash-android-wallet-sdk/README.md

     <img src="assets/sdk-manager-icon.png?raw=true" width="70%"/>
 </p>

-  6. Then, install NDK ~~20.0.5594570~~ 22.1.7171670
+  6. Then, install NDK ~~20.0.5594570~~ 23.1.7779620
-     (pro tip: `build.gradle -> ndkVersion` defines the actual required version.
+     (`gradle.properties` defines the actual required version.
 Use that because this README may get out-of-date.
-Also note that the "Show Package Details" box in the bottom right corner must be checked in order to install specific versions of the NDK.)
+Also note that the "Show Package Details" box in the bottom right corner must be checked in order to install specific versions of the NDK.
+NDK 24+ is not yet supported.)
 <p align="center">
     <img src="assets/ndk-window.png?raw=true" width="85%"/>
 </p>